rxi/dyad/doc/api.md

 char \*data           | The events associated data int size              | The size in bytes of the event's associated data

-A `dyad_Event` object nor any of its associated data should ever be modified by an event callback function.
+The `dyad_Event` struct and the data pointed to by its `data` field should never be modified by an event callback.

 #### dyad\_Callback
 An event listener callback function which can be passed to